Guides

 }

-The response shows the address is syntactically valid and the domain accepts mail, as `is_mx_found` and `is_smtp_valid` are both true.
-However, the API also identifies it as a disposable provider, so the `quality_score` is low.
-The `deliverability` status of DELIVERABLE lets your system decide whether to accept, throttle, or deny the user.
+In this response, the address has a valid format and the domain accepts mail, as "is_mx_found" and "is_smtp_valid" are both "true".
+However, because "is_disposable_email" is also "true", the API assigns a low "quality_score" of 0.33.
+The "DELIVERABLE" status lets your system decide whether to accept, throttle, or deny the user.

 Final Thoughts